Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 It’s important to remember that your friend may be struggling with something, so validating their feelings and letting them know you understand can make a world of difference.

-When checking in with your friends, take the time to listen carefully and show empathy towards their situation.
-Use communication skills such as active listening and mindfulness to truly understand where they’re coming from.
+When checking in with your friends, take the time to listen carefully and show empathy toward their situation.
+Use communication skills such as active listening and mindfulness to understand their origin truly.

-Letting them know that you hear them and that they’re not alone can bring comfort and reassurance during tough times.
-Validating their struggles shows that you respect and care for them, strengthening the bond of your friendship.
+Letting them know you hear them and that they’re not alone can bring comfort and reassurance during tough times.
+Validating their struggles shows you respect and care for them, strengthening your friendship bond.

 So don’t hesitate to reach out, check in on your friends, and offer a listening ear – it could mean the world to someone who needs it most.